BlazefireCloud/blazefire_docs/docs/en/roadmap.md

 <cb /> Create new notifications

 ### Features
-<cb /> Disable / enable features in the list.
+<cb checked="true" /> Disable / enable features in the list.